top of page

 Philippians 2:6-11 Sing and Praise Together

 First verse: 2:6-8 Jesus was God but did not use his equality with God for personal advantage.
-Instead, he took on the form of a servant by becoming a human, and humbled himself to the point of death, even a shameful death on a cross.
+Instead, he took on the form of a servant by becoming a human and humbled himself to the point of death, even a shameful death on a cross.

-Second verse: 2:9-11 Jesus rose from the dead and God exalted Jesus to the highest place, gave him the name above all names, and all creatures on heaven and earth will acknowledge Jesus as Lord.
+Second verse: 2:9-11 Jesus rose from the dead, and God exalted Jesus to the highest place, gave him the name above all names, and all creatures on heaven and earth will acknowledge Jesus as Lord.
 These lyrics quote the prophecy that all creation will recognize Christ as Lord (Isaiah 45:23).

 The Bible Project (2) asserts that this poem expresses the belief in Jesus as the Messiah and offers Jesus as an example for all to follow:

-Jesus equal with God > becomes human > humbles himself as a servant > shame of the cross > resurrected > elevated to the highest honour
+Jesus is equal with God > becomes human > humbles himself as a servant > shame of the cross > resurrected > elevated to the highest honour

 Philippians 2:12-17 Jesus is Paul's Example